LIHEAP AT 2020-04 Model Plan Application for Funding for FY 21

 All LIHEAP grantees have an ongoing responsibility throughout the grant period to submit revised Plans and reports, as needed, to reflect changes to ensure ACF has final, actual program data.

-ATTACHMENT 1: OLDC System Instructions for LIHEAP Plan Submission
+ATTACHMENT 1: OLDC System Instructions for LIHEAP Plan Submission (PDF)

 Thank you for your attention and OCS looks forward to continuing to provide high quality services to OCS grantees.